pgchamberlin/sommelier/notes/queries.md

     select t.author, count(*)
     from tasting as t
-    join wine as w on t.wine_id = w.id
     where author is not NULL
       and author <> ''
       and author not in (